Vaibhav-kesarwani/Jarvis-AI-assistant/README.md

-# Jarvis - Your Personal AI Assistant
+# Friday - Your Personal AI Assistant

 ## Description
 A Python-based AI assistant, "Jarvis," that can perform various tasks via voice and text, such as: